 - The roster size limit also makes stashing pitchers fairly impractical.
 After nine starters, you only have six available reserves.
 Perhaps you stash a couple pitching specialists for the later innings as firemen or closers.
 Or maybe many of your reserves are defensive specialists who can slide in for guys playing out of position or for guys who can't field much at all.
 Or maybe a little bit of both.
 But forget about a pitching rotation and an eight man bullpen with these rules.
 You only get six bench spots of any kind, so deploy them well.

 - It ends up being a hassle to try stashing a pure pitcher and circumventing these rules.
 They're designed to make you use your position players as pitchers, downplay the use of nasty stuff to shut down opponents, and play up your ability to hit and field.

-Rule: Mandatory Pitching Screens
+Safety: Mandatory Pitching Screens

 Pitchers will pitch from behind a pitching screen of a limited width/height, set far enough in front of the mound to allow for a full pitching delivery.
 The screen will be in play.

 This admittedly is about nothing more than pitcher safety.
 However rare it is that a pitcher gets hit with a potentially deadly line drive off a hitter's bat, this league will not take any chances.
 Pitchers will be required to pitch from behind a screen.